ashokponkumar/cloud-monitoring/config_alerts_ov.md

 For example, if a warning threshold is exceeded, then a history record is generated that will record the transition from *OK* to *WARNING*.
 Similarly, when the value goes back below the threshold, a history record is generated to record the transition from *WARNING* to *OK*.

+For more information, see [Retrieving the history of a rule](/docs/services/cloud-monitoring/alerts/retrieve_history.html#retrieve_history).

 ## Rules
 {: #rules}